centre-for-humanities-computing/validator/README.md

 // simple test if a user is valid if (ruleSet.isValid(user)) {
-    // do something usefull here
+    // do something useful here
 }

 // or get detailed validation results